loda-lang/loda-programs/programs/oeis/list6.md

 * [A313717](http://oeis.org/A313717) ([L17 program](313/A313717.asm)): Coordination sequence Gal.6.151.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313718](http://oeis.org/A313718) ([L15 program](313/A313718.asm)): Coordination sequence Gal.6.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313719](http://oeis.org/A313719) ([L21 program](313/A313719.asm)): Coordination sequence Gal.5.116.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313721](http://oeis.org/A313721) ([L08 program](313/A313721.asm)): Coordination sequence Gal.5.129.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313722](http://oeis.org/A313722) ([L14 program](313/A313722.asm)): Coordination sequence Gal.6.248.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313729](http://oeis.org/A313729) ([L18 program](313/A313729.asm)): Coordination sequence Gal.6.134.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313730](http://oeis.org/A313730) ([L06 program](313/A313730.asm)): Coordination sequence Gal.6.234.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.